szilard/GBM-tune/README.md

 ### Ensembles

-The test AUC of the average of the top 10 models (of the 100 with random hyperparameter search, selected based on resample AUC) (in red) and the AUC of all the models (horizontal axis rank based on resample AUC):
+The test AUC of the average of the top 10 models (of the 100 with random hyperparameter search, selected based on resample AUC) (in red) and the AUC of all the models (horizontal axis `rank` based on resample AUC):

 ![](5-ensemble/fig-AUCens.png)

 More details [here](https://htmlpreview.github.io/?https://github.com/szilard/GBM-tune/blob/master/5-ensemble/analyze.html).

+Interesting that this simple ensemble does not beat the best model.
 TODO: Stacking or some other more sophisticated way of ensembling models (vs simple average of top 10 above).